 These are simplified examples.
 In short, note buyers give you a lump sum of cash.
 In return, they receive monthly loan payments for a set period of time, allowing them to recoup their cash payment to you.

 Advantages of Selling a Partial Note

-When to Consider a Whole Note Sale
+When to Consider Selling Your Whole Promissory Note

-When You’re Ready to Sell Your Note
+Ready to Sell Your Note?

 - The deed of trust or real estate contract